mlresearch/v258/_posts/2025-04-23-bhattacharyya25b.md

   and $b_1, …, b_d \in \mathbb{R}$.
 We design an efficient mean estimation algorithm,
-  assuming that none of the possible missingness patterns is very rare conditioned on the values of the observed coordinates and that any small subset of coordinates is observed with sufficiently high probability. '
+  assuming that none of the possible missingness patterns is very rare conditioned on the values of the observed coordinates and that any small subset of coordinates is observed with sufficiently high probability.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: bhattacharyya25b
 month: 0
-tex_title: " Learning High-dimensional Gaussians from Censored Data "
+tex_title: Learning High-dimensional Gaussians from Censored Data
 firstpage: 4132
 lastpage: 4140
 page: 4132-4140